rchillyard/TableParser/README.md

 which is an (optional) formatter for the purpose of prefixing a string to column names.
 That's because there are several "Principal" parameters in a _Movie_, and each one has its own set of attributes.
-In this format parameter, $x is substituted by the prefix (the optional value passed into the lookup method) while $c represents the translated column name.
+In this format parameter, "$x" is substituted by the prefix (the optional value passed into the lookup method) while $c represents the translated column name.

 Even when there is no name translation necessary, we still have to provide a columnHelper, as in: